wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

 1.  **Plan.** Review the overall test strategy.
 Develop the test plan.
 Perform needed analysis for baseline metrics.
 Identify key business scenarios that are in, and out of scope.
 Document the requirements if not already completed.
 2.  **Prepare.** Set up needed environments, performance testing, user adoption testing, etc. Review data received for migration, both before and after the migration testing.
 Validate high-level system requirements.
 Develop needed scripts.
 3.  **Execute.** Execute test scripts.
 Analyze results, identify potential bottlenecks.
 Review failures and behaviors.
-4.  **Report.** Prepare a detailed assessment of the reporting plan, results and plan of action.
+4.  **Report.** Prepare a detailed assessment of the reporting plan, results, and plan of action.

 ## Types of testing